Note: this page is not publicly linked. I (Gergely) share it with people who reach out asking about either advice to grow their newsletter.

 Here's an article of such growth advice, but you can google "newsletter growth advice" and get a lot more.

-I'm sure the above advice would work: except I've not done any one of them, save for #6 (customizing the welcome email).
-I'm not a very good person to give growth advice, beyond 'write stuff that people will read.'
+I'm sure the above advice would work: except I've only done one of them: #6 (customizing the welcome email).
+For better or worse, I'm not a very good person to give growth advice, compared to people who have experimented with far more growth tools!

 Ask yourself what your real goal with your newsletter is